richTheCreator/Elevated-Trading-LLC/src/pages/products/cbg-full-spectrum-distillate/index.md

 details:
   description: CBG | Distillate
   info:
-    - label: Full spectrum and T-Free available
+    - label: AROUND +/- 85% CBG; AROUND +/- 5% TO 15% MINOR CANNABINOIDS (CBC, CBD,
+        CBN)
       items:
-        - item: Our distillate is extracted in a highly controlled environment to ensure top tier quality.
-We offer full spectrum distillate containing the highest levels of cannabinoids as well as T-Free that has been refined to contain the lowest possible THC content.
+        - item: Elevated Trading's distillate is refined in a highly controlled environment to ensure the highest quality on the market.
+Our distillate has a golden to amber hue and the consistency of honey when warmed.
+Most of the flavonoids and phytocannabinoids have been removed leaving little adverse taste.
+This makes our distillate optimal for products with mid to high levels of CBG concentration without altering the flavor.
+We recommend using in vape cartridges, tinctures, gummies, chocolates, caramels, and other edible products where maintaining delicate flavors is important.
 ---

 CBG | Full-Spectrum Distillate